kilinmao/shader/README.md

-# Texture Mapping with Three.js
+# Custom Shader Materials with Three.js

-This demo showcases texture mapping using WebGL and Three.js.
-It provides various shaders, geometries, and textures to experiment with different combinations.
-Users are also able to paint their custom texture and observe real-time changes in the 3D texture.
-Additionally, you can view the 🌟 [demo](https://kilinmao.github.io/texture). 🌟
+This is an example project showcasing the implementation of custom shader materials with Three.js.
+It demonstrates using different shaders to render a 3D scene and allows users to switch between various shading techniques with real-time results.
+Additionally, you can view the 🌟 [demo](https://kilinmao.github.io/shader). 🌟

 ## Features

-* Multiple shaders such as UV attribute, Spherical, Fixed Spherical, Environment Mapping, and Normal Mapping
-* Different geometries: Quad, Box, Sphere, Knot, and Bunny
-* Various textures, including Earth, Colors, Disturb, Checker, Terracotta, Plastic, Wood, Lava, Rock, and Indoor
-* Option to enable environment mapping
-* Selection of normal maps
-* A custom drawing panel for creating your own textures in the canvas
+* Custom GLSL shaders integrated with Three.js
+* Shader materials include:
+  * Ambient shading
+  * Normal shading
+  * Toon shading
+  * Lambert shading
+  * Gouraud shading with Phong specular
+  * Phong shading with Phong specular
+  * Phong shading with Blinn-Phong specular
+* Adjustable light position
+* Adjustable material properties such as ambient, diffuse, and specular reflectance, as well as shininess
+* Interactive controls using dat.GUI
-* Orbit camera controls for easy navigation in 3D space
+* Orbit camera controls for easy scene navigation

 ## Usage

-1. Run the demo and use the dat.GUI interface to select and experiment with different combinations of shaders, geometries, and textures.
-2. You can enable environment mapping to enhance the realism of the textures.
-3. Select a normal map to add fine details to the texture surface.
-4. Paint custom textures using the drawing panel in the left pane.
-The texture painting process is interactive and updates instantly on the 3D geometry.
+1. Set up your 3D scene using the helper functions in the `helper.ts` file or create your own components.
+2. Adjust the shader material on the objects in the scene by selecting the desired shader from the dropdown menu.
+3. Modify the material properties and light position using the dat.GUI controls to see real-time changes in the rendering.
-5. Use orbit controls to navigate the 3D scene and inspect the textures up close.
+4. Use OrbitControls to navigate around the scene and observe the shading from different viewpoints.

 ## Main Functionality

-The demo sets up a scene with a mesh, initializes a renderer, and provides an orbit camera.
-Users can manipulate shader materials, geometry, and textures through the settings to experiment with different texture mapping techniques.
-The demo also allows users to paint custom textures which can be instantly rendered on the 3D geometry.
+The primary functionalities for setting up the custom shaders and materials can be found in the `main.ts` file.
+The various shader materials are created using the Three.js `ShaderMaterial` class, and their properties are controlled by the user-defined settings.
+Upon changing the shader settings, the scene is updated to reflect the changes, allowing real-time comparisons between different shading techniques.

 ## Libs & Helpers

 The project uses the following libraries and helper functions:

-* Three.js for rendering 3D shapes and textures using WebGL.
+* Three.js for WebGL rendering and 3D scene setup
+* dat.GUI for controlling settings and adjustments
-* OrbitControls for smooth camera navigation with mouse or touch support.
+* OrbitControls for camera navigation
-* dat.GUI for providing an intuitive user interface to manipulate shaders, geometry, and textures.
-* ImageWidget for drawing custom textures and enabling texture painting on the canvas.

-### Helper files
-- `helper.ts`: Set up a camera, controls, and various geometry shapes.
-- `settings.ts`: Handles all settings changes, such as textures, geometries, and shaders.
+* Utility functions for window and application handling in `./lib/utils.ts`
+* Helper functions for geometry setup, camera positioning, and controls in `./helper.ts`

+## Shaders

+The custom GLSL shaders are loaded using webpack and can be found in the `./shader` directory.
+Each shader is broken down into a vertex and fragment shader file, with corresponding `.v.glsl` and `.f.glsl` file extensions.

+The shaders include:

+* `ambient`: Basic ambient shading
+* `normal`: Displays normal vectors as RGB colors
+* `toon`: Simple toon/cel shading
+* `lambert`: Lambertian diffuse shading
+* `gouraud`: Gouraud shading with Phong specular highlights
+* `phong`: Phong shading with Phong specular highlights
+* `blinnPhong`: Phong shading with Blinn-Phong specular highlights

+To add new shader materials, simply create a new vertex and fragment shader file in the `./shader` directory and integrate them into the `main.ts` file following the same pattern as the other shader materials.
+Update the `Shaders` enum and the shader switch cases accordingly to handle the new shading material.